What Are React Fragments?

 Advantages

-• Efficiency: Fragments prevent the addition of unnecessary DOM nodes, making the application more efficient.
+• Efficiency: Making the application more efficient and Fragments prevent the addition of unnecessary DOM nodes.

-• Cleaner Structure: The DOM structure remains more manageable, enhancing readability and accessibility.
+• Cleaner Structure: The DOM structure remains more manageable, enhance readability and accessibility.

 • Flexible Grouping: Fragments make it easy to group multiple elements without impacting layout or styles.